Access factsheets providing information on employment law issues for Ireland

 Religious belief or political opinion discrimination

 The main piece of legislation in this area is the Fair Employment and Treatment (Northern Ireland) Order 1998.
 In 2003, the Fair Employment and Treatment Order (Amendment) Regulations (Northern Ireland) amended the Order to include ’similar philosophical belief’ in the definition of religious belief and case law in Northern Ireland has confirmed that political opinion can include strong socialist or pro-trade union beliefs, as well as more traditional splits between Nationalist and Unionist.
 Some of the cases involve claims against trade unions relating to belief, or lack of belief, in the privatisation of public services.
 Claimants alleging less favourable treatment because of union activities often add in a political discrimination claim, because any award made by a tribunal for discrimination is uncapped.
+This is likely to be an area where we continue to see emerging case law around ’philosophical belief’, given recent cases such as Forstater v CGD Europe & Ors UKEAT, which provided new guidance on the application of the test of what is to be considered a ’philosophical belief’ which is set out in Grainger plc v Nicholson ICR 360.

 The Race Relations (Northern Ireland) Order 1997 applies similar provisions to those under the Equality Act, however, in Northern Ireland, the Irish traveller community is specifically defined as a racial group for the purposes of the legislation.